mikkkoyy/UNOFI/README.md

 ## Progressive Web App (PWA)

-foswvs-go is a full Progressive Web App with offline support, installable on mobile devices, and fast loading.
+UnoFi is a full Progressive Web App with offline support, installable on mobile devices, and fast loading.

 - **Install on home screen** — Add the app like a native app (Android/iOS)
 - **Works offline** — Cached assets load instantly, even without internet